2023 French F4 Championship

-The 2023 French F4 Championship will be the 13th season to run under the guise of the French F4 Championship and the sixth under the FIA Formula 4 regulations.
-The series will begin on 7 April at Circuit Paul Armagnac and will end on 8 October at Circuit Paul Ricard.
-It will be the first season in which the series is partnered with the ADAC Formel Junior Team.
+The 2023 French F4 Championship was the 13th season to run under the guise of the French F4 Championship and the sixth under the FIA Formula 4 regulations.
+The series began on 7 April at Circuit Paul Armagnac and concluded on 8 October at Circuit Paul Ricard.
+It was the first season in which the series was partnered with the ADAC Formel Junior Team.

 Driver lineup

 Race calendar

 French Federation of Automobile Sport published the schedule on 25 November 2022.
 In January 2023, the round at the Circuit de Lédenon was postponed by two weeks.